Monday 10 February 1941

-The troops land arrive over the drop zone at 21:42.
+The British troops of Operation Colossus arrive over the Italian drop zone at 21:42.
 The paratroopers from the first five planes land quite near or in the drop zone.
-However, the sixth plane for some reason misses the drop zone completely, and ultimately drops its six paratroopers in a valley two miles from the aqueduct about two hours later.
+However, the sixth plane for some reason misses the drop zone completely and ultimately drops its six paratroopers in a valley two miles from the aqueduct about two hours later.
 Ordinarily, this might not have been a problem, given planned redundancy; however, this final plane just happens to be carrying Royal Engineer sappers and their demolition equipment.
 The commander of the force, Major T.A.G.
 Pritchard, forms a hedgehog around the bridge, but at first determines that he has insufficient explosions to demolish the aqueduct (which is found to be constructed, not of brick, but of reinforced concrete).
 However, he picks a particularly vulnerable spot around the western pier and manages to blow up both the aqueduct and another nearby bridge over the Ginestra River.

 At this point, the Commandos split up into three groups and head for pickup on the coast.
 A local farmer spots the Pritchard group, and local carabinieri (police) soon arrives and arrests them.
 Another commando group tries to bluff their way out by claiming to be Germans, but the carabinieri round them up, too.
 All of the groups wind up as POWs, and the Italian translator with them is given to the Blackshirts, tortured, and executed.
 To add to the mission's later reputation as a fiasco, the submarine sent to pick the commandos up, HMS Triumph, must rescue the crew of a crashed Whitley (conducting a diversionary raid at Foggia airport) and would have been unavailable for the pick-up anyway because of security concerns that its location had been identified.